sschwindt/hydro-informatics/docs/source/numerics/bm.rst

 -  Click the ``Add`` and the ``Close`` buttons on the bottom of the window.
 The points should now be plotted in the main *QGIS* window.

 .. figure:: ../img/QGIS-import-csv.png

-   :caption: The Data Source Manager: Delimited Text window with required settings highlighted with the green marker.
+    The Data Source Manager: Delimited Text window with required settings highlighted with the green marker.

 Use the ``results.xdmf`` file directly(**recommended for geospatial data conversion**)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~